 Note: at the bottom of this list you can find a map with all the sights marked on it.

 Disclosure: This article contains affiliate links.
 If you click on one of them and make a purchase, I’ll receive a small commission.
 This will not affect your price.

 Guadeloupe lies in the Caribbean, closer to Venezuela than to Florida.
 It’s about halfway between Montserrat and St. John’s to the north and Dominica to the south.
 Part of France’s historical colonial empire, it is still part of France as a départment d’Outre-Mer.

-The main islands of Guadeloupe resemble a butterfly in shape.
+The two main islands of Guadeloupe resemble the wings of a butterfly.
 The southwestern wing, called Basse-Terre, is dominated by La Soufrière volcano and the jungle that covers it.
 The volcano and that jungle are protected as the Parc Nationale de la Guadeloupe.
 The towns and villages skirt the edges of the volcano and are mostly right on the sea.

 The northeastern wing, called Grande-Terre, is only separated from Basse-Terre by a narrow channel.
 It’s mostly flat, and much of it is used for agriculture: sugar cane – an export crop used for sugar or rum production – and bananas, as well as a variety of fruits and vegetables for local use.

 The largest city on Guadeloupe, Pointe-à-Pitre, is near where the two wings of the island meet.
 You’re likely to arrive on the island either through the airport just north of Pointe-à-Pitre or the ferry port in Pointe-à-Pitre.